 So, that’s that.
 Lessons from a layoff, you might call it.
 A strong autumn wind is blowing today, and I can see the yellow and orange leaves starting to fall to the ground.
 The beauty of the season will soon fade, but one year later, I’m reminded that beauty doesn’t always look how I think it should.

-*Update, Oct.
-19, 2018* This blog post has become the backbone of a new book, due out from Homebound Publications in March 2019 – pre-order What Comes Next: Between Beauty and Destruction now!
+*Update: This post has become the backbone of a new book that came out from Homebound Publications in March 2019 – What Comes Next: Between Beauty and Destruction.